bbguimaraes/gdb_lua/README.md

 List of lua subcommands:

-lua stack -- Print the values on the stack associated with a Lua state.
+lua bt -- Prints the current call stack associated with a Lua state. lua stack -- Print the values on the stack associated with a Lua state.
 …
 ```